Jonathan Parfrey, Executive Director

 Heather Kachel, Communications Director

 , advocating for clean energy and water resources with Clean Water Action, leading as a Park Ranger for the National Park Service, and teaching youth for an outdoor school in the Santa Monica Mountains.
-As a recent transplant to Los Angeles, she is excited to be on board with an organization telling the local story of the global issue we all must face.
+In her spare time, she likes to hop on her bicycle and explore LA.

 Marc Caswell has worked as an advocate for resilient communities in South Florida, the SF Bay Area and Los Angeles.
 After working on political campaigns to promote worker rights and environmental sustainability in Miami, he served as the Legislative Assistant to Honorable Senator Eleanor Sobel during her final two years in the Florida House of Representatives.
 In California, Marc worked as an Associate with Urban Habitat, a region-wide environmental justice organization focused on educating and empowering low-income communities on issues of health, equity, and environment.
 In 2008, Marc took a position as Program Manager for the San Francisco Bicycle Coalition, the nation’s largest city-based bicycle advocacy group.
 At the SF Bicycle Coalition, Marc worked with a wide coalition of neighborhood leaders, elected and appointed officials, and staff to pass city-wide policies to encourage bicycling, increase ridership, and improve safety for everyone.